mganss/XmlSchemaClassGenerator/README.md

                              generate type names that are unique across namespaces (default is false)
       --gc, --generatedCodeAttribute
-                             Adds version information to GeneratedCodeAttribute
+                             add version information to GeneratedCodeAttribute
                                (default is true)
 ```